aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 #### TESTING AND ARCHITECTURE

 Testability is an attribute of a good architecture.
 The Humble Object pattern is a good example, because the separation of the behaviors into testable and non-testable parts often defines an architectural boundary.
 The Presenter / View boundary is one of those boundaries, but there are many others.

+#### DATABASE GATEWAYS

+Between the UC interactors and the DB are the DB gateways.
+These gateways are polymorphic interfaces that contain methods for every create, read, update, or delete operation performed by the app on the DB.

+Example:
+If the app needs to know the last names of all the users who logged in yesterday, then the `UserGateway` interface will have a method named `getLastNameOfUsersWhoLoggedInAfter` that takes a `Date` as its argument and returns a list of last names.

+We do not allow SQL in the UCs layer; instead, we use gateway interfaces that have appropriate methods.
+Those gateways are implemented by modules in the DB layer.
+That implementation is the humble object.
+It simply uses SQL, or whatever the interface to the DB is, to access the data required by each of the methods.
+The interactors, in contrast, are not humble because they encapsulate app-specific BRs.
+Although they are not humble, those interactors are testable, because the gateways can be replaced with appropriate stubs and test doubles.